The Case for Building a News App Is Stronger than Ever

 Progressive web apps can bridge the gap somewhat, but often don’t do enough to create a truly mobile-first experience and lack push notifications and most of what makes them an “app” for iOS users, a part of your readership you can’t ignore.

-A native mobile app seems the only logical choice if User Experience has to be the main criteria in choosing how to serve your audience on their devices.
+A native mobile app seems the only logical choice if User Experience is the main criteria in choosing how to serve your audience on their devices.

 There’s something quite unique in how readers engage with a mobile app.
 As the American Press Institute explained: